francescovolpe/offsecnotes/PT/2 - Network Services/README.md

 - Connect to ftp server
   - `ftp <ip>` and then login
-- Check anonymous login (with nmap script or anonymous user)
+- Check anonymous login (with nmap script ftp-anon or anonymous user)
 - Brute force login
+- Search exploit for vulnerable version

 </details>